 After enjoying a plate of pancakes dripping with pure maple syrup, you may be tempted to stash that syrup back in the pantry without giving it another thought.
 Pure maple syrup, however, especially the organic kind, can go moldy, so it’s best stored in the fridge.
 Need another argument in favor of cold storage?
 If you store your syrup in the pantry and the container is opaque, you may not see the mold until you’ve started to pour syrup on your short stack.

 Sunflower and Truffle Oil

 When stored in the pantry, nuts are more likely to go stale than grow moldy.
 That said, if you frequently reach for the nuts, you may be leaving bacteria behind, and if you grab a few nuts while your hands are wet, the chance that bacteria will grow increases.
 Over time, you could end up with nuts that are both stale and bacteria-laden.
-Don’t run the risk; store them in the refrigerator.
+Don’t run the risk; store them in the refrigerator or freezer.